ArctosDB/documentation-wiki/_how_to/How-to-choose-the-proper-other-identifier-type.markdown

 ## How to use other identifiers to create resolvable relationships between Arctos records

 There are many reasons that one Arctos record should be linked to another, these can be found in the [relationships code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctid_references).
-Creating links between Arctos records using these relationships is easy, all you need to know is the triplet for the record you want to relate the record you are editing or entering to and Arctos does the rest!
+Creating links between Arctos records using these relationships is easy, all you need to know is the guid (or triplet, nonpreferred) for the record you want to relate the record you are editing or entering to and Arctos does the rest!

 ### Example